 5.2.1 Receiving operation of U2N Relay UE

 Upon receiving an SRAP Data PDU from lower layer, the receiving part of the SRAP entity on the Uu interface of U2N Relay UE shall:

+- if the SRAP Data PDU is for SRB0 (the BEARER ID field is 0, and SRB and DRB are differentiated based on sl-Egress-RLC-Channel-Uu):

+- Removes the SRAP header from the SRAP Data PDU;

-- deliver the SRAP data packet to the transmitting part of the collocated SRAP entity on the PC5 interface.
+NOTE: if the header removing operation for SRB0 is done in transmitting part on PC5 interface in 5.2.2, no action is needed in receiving part on Uu interface. - deliver the SRAP data packet to the transmitting part of the collocated SRAP entity on the PC5 interface.

 5.2.2 Transmitting operation of U2N Relay UE